TRANSNORMS - Translating International Norms between the Global and the Local

 DFG (Reinhart Koselleck-Projekt)

 TRANSNORMS is a five-year research project funded by the DFG's “Reinhart Koselleck” scheme.
-The main research question is: How and under what conditions are norms translated “between the global and the local?
+The main research question is: How are norms translated between the global and the local??

-- Theoretically, we integrate compliance and diffusion research with work on legal transfers and on cultural translations.
-So far, these literatures have been largely disconnected, partly because of allegedly incompatible ontological and epistemological assumptions.
+- Theoretically, we integrate diffusion and norms research with work on cultural translations.
+So far, these literatures have been largely disconnected, partly because of allegedly incompatible ontological and epistemological assumptions..